phatpham9/phatpham9/README.md

 **I write code & read books in my free time**, check [github.com/phatpham9](https://github.com/phatpham9) for my open source projects.
 I'm also studying M.S. in Computer Science on the weekend.

-Find out more about me at my personal website [onroads.xyz](https://onroads.xyz)

 <!--
 **phatpham9/phatpham9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.